Where will Digital Technology take you?

 • Project Difficulty

-• Quality and Completeness and
+• Quality and Completeness

-• Presentation and Documentation.
+• Presentation and Documentation

 Find a Young ICT Explorers event near you